eugenioLopezRamos/buscador-chilecompra-backend/README.md

 - Need to return error messages in case of missing params or w/e when querying the API (ex. failed validation would return "Invalid parameter(s)")
 - Need to eliminate Devise views, when confirming it gives out an error.
 Doesn't seem to crash the app but still looks awful
+- I can probably delete most of the application_helper by moving that to simple json files (since right now that looks weird to me)